 I still remember clearly the first time my mother introduced Kohlrabi to my brother, sister and me.
 She stood in the kitchen holding a strange, alien form, either from the grocery store or outside in the garden.
 It was not purple then, as it often is now, but a pale greeny white, as though it might taste minty or sweet like a honeydew melon.

 So imagine my surprise when a modern, giant, version arrived in our CSA box.
 Not sure what to do, I consulted my cookbooks.
-Nigel Slater seems to have avoided this vegetable altogether, Alice Waters didn't include it in her latest book, there is nothing in Mad Hungry or Canal House, and all Joy of Cooking recommends is kohlrabi with parmesan.
+Nigel Slater seems to have avoided this vegetable altogether, Alice Waters doesn't include it in her latest book.
+There is nothing in any Canal House and all The Joy of Cooking recommends is kohlrabi with parmesan.
 Not terribly appetizing, but at least I learned that that it can be cooked.
 Eventually, Stephanie Alexander emerged as the Queen of Kohlrabi.
 She is Australia's Kitchen Garden Master, with multiple pages of kohlrabi recipes in her book Kitchen Garden Companion, plus a paragraph on how to select a good one.
 "It is best picked at about the size of a small apple," she says.

 Closer to the size of a football, ours served us well through three meals.
 We ate roasted root vegetables with lentils from Eat Good Food, Kashmiri-style slow cooked kohlrabi leaves from Kitchen Garden Companion, and my personal favorite, Kohrabi and chickpea soup.
 The best part about kohlrabi?
 I told my kids it was potato, and they believed me.
 Maybe next time one arrives with the produce I'll get out some toothpicks and reveal my duplicity.